-In the last year, many of us have been hit with unprecedented financial hardships.
+In recent times, many of us have been hit with unprecedented financial hardships.
 If you have applied to receive government benefits for the first time, you may find that knowing which foods you can and can’t buy can be complicated.
 For instance, can you buy formula with an EBT card?

 If you have SNAP benefits, you can use that program to buy formula, as well as baby food and other eligible items.
 Read on to learn more about EBT benefits and what you can and can’t buy with your EBT card.

 Before we dive into why you can purchase formula with your EBT card, let’s talk about the SNAP program.
 The Supplemental Nutritional Assistance Program (SNAP) was founded in 1933 as part of the Agricultural Adjustment Act.
 It’s a program designed to help low-income people afford the food they need to survive.